Buyer Fit Snapshot

 A tincture company in Oregon illustrates the point perfectly.
 They bought 500-unit batches at $1.85 per bottle.
 When they committed to 5,000-unit runs, per-unit cost dropped to $1.12.
 Same supplier, same quality specifications, same lead time.
 The only change was their willingness to commit to volume.
 Within six months, they'd redirected those savings into a direct-to-consumer subscription model generating 34% revenue growth.

 Supply chain stability provides another compelling argument.
-Cannabis packaging supply chains are notoriously volatile.
+Cannabis Packaging Supply Chains are notoriously volatile.
 Procurement managers at multi-state operators have shared horror stories about stockouts occurring two weeks before product launches.
 Custom wholesale arrangements lock in your supply—you get dedicated production slots, consistent quality, and certainty about shipment arrival times.
 For brands scaling across multiple states, that predictability proves invaluable.

 Major retailers maintain strict standards.
 Companies like Verano Holdings and Columbia Care require vendors to meet specific packaging specifications before carrying products.
 Custom wholesale packaging lets you hit those requirements precisely.
 You control dimensions, closure mechanisms, and labeling placement.
 No compromises to fit someone else's stock box.